ArunSharma15/CI301-BrightonIceAge/README.md

 # Requirements

-In order to run this project you will need NodeJS and a WebGL enabled web browser.
+In order to run this project you will need NodeJS and a WebGL enabled web browser (Do not use internet explorer).

 * Install NodeJS
 * Clone this repository